TestingResearchIllinois/testrunner/README.md

 # Test Runner

-This plugin allows you to create tools that operate on Java (specifically, JUnit) tests with extremely fine-grained control.
+This plugin allows you to create tools that operate on Java (JUnit) tests with fine-grained control (e.g., running them in arbitrary orders).

-If you want the latest version of this plugin (or for some reason you can't get if off Maven central), you can run:

 # Quickstart